Get all the latest data for Medan

 Source Why it's authoritative How we used it

-DJP VAT Guidance 2025 Tax authority communication on how VAT rules apply in practice.
-We used it to describe VAT treatment for new-build transactions.
-We combined it with resale logic to estimate when VAT applies.
+DJP press release on VAT policy 2025 This is the national tax authority communicating how VAT rules apply in practice from 2025, directly relevant to new-build property transactions.
+We used it to describe when VAT applies in Medan property purchases.
+We combined it with property-transaction type logic to clarify when VAT is and isn't relevant for buyers.